bhattadeb34/Claude-GPT-paper/README.md

 pm7_charge_results has the files necessary for plotting the HOMO-HOMO energy differences

 pm7_charge_calculation has the files with pm7 partial charges calculations (not being used for plotting, but were calculated)

+run GPT_modification_just_plots.ipynb for plotting.
+The drive needs not be mounted (that was included as I had the data stored there)